teolandon/samsara/README.md

 ### Changed
 * Now actually typechecks before evaluation.
+  * Note that with this change, assignments 05 and 06 have been revised.
 * Now actually typechecks ref cells and array indexing correctly.
   * Due to the above change, array indexing evaluates to a ref cell that contains the desired value, and is addressed at the initial